What we are doing

 - Endorsement and promotion of project activity by GP practices is proving enormously successful in encouraging people to find out more about the project and its benefits.

-- People affected by respiratory illness are reporting better understanding of their lung condition, where to find relevant information, and what to do if they become unwell, as a result of attending Respiratory Information Events.
+- People affected by lung conditions are reporting better understanding of their lung condition, where to find relevant information, and what to do if they become unwell, as a result of attending Respiratory Information Events.

 - Delivery of ‘taster sessions’ of activities such as singing, exercise or Tai Chi, is leading to interest in weekly activity and renewed confidence in taking part in more regular activity.